– What’s the average age of the campers?

 How do I pay for camp?
 Top

-We accept visa/mastercard, cheques, money orders or travelers cheques.
+We accept visa/mastercard, cheques, money orders or travellers cheques.
 We do not accept Amex.
 We require a $400 deposit per session, with a postdated cheque for the balance dated 3 weeks prior to camp start or credit card authorization to charge the balance on visa/mastercard.
 Note that credit cards will be charged in $Cdn and are subject to the current exchange rate used by your credit card company.

 What’s included in the camp price?
 Top